 Kittens should eat or sleep 90% of the time during the first two weeks of life.
 If they are crying during or after eating, it may indicate that they are ill, are not getting adequate milk, or the milk has become infected (mastitis).
 If excessive crying occurs, your veterinarian should examine the queen and her entire litter as soon as possible.

 When the mother's milk supply is inadequate, supplemental feeding one to six times per day is recommended; this should also be done routinely with any litter greater than five kittens.
 There are several excellent commercial milk replacers available.
 They require no preparation other than warming.
-These milk replacers should be warmed to 95º to 100ºF (35º to 37.8ºC) before feeding.
+These milk replacers should be warmed to 95° to 100°F (35° to 37.8°C) before feeding.
 Test the temperature on your forearm: it should be about the same temperature as your skin.
 The commercial products have feeding directions based on their nutritional constituents.
 If the kittens are still nursing from their mother, feed one-third to one-half the recommended amount.
 Supplemental feeding is needed until the kittens are old enough to eat kitten food, usually around two to four weeks of age.
+Goats milk is not recommended as it is far too low in protein and fat.

 If the milk becomes infected, the kittens will also cry.
 If this occurs, the entire litter could die within twenty-four to forty-eight hours.
 Total replacement feeding, using the mentioned products, or fostering the kittens on another nursing mother is usually necessary.
 If replacement feeding is chosen, the amounts listed on the product should be fed.
-Kittens less than two weeks of age require feedings every three to four hours.
-Kittens two to four weeks of age need feedings every six to eight hours.
+Kittens less than two weeks of age require feedings every two to four hours.
+Kittens two to four weeks of age need feedings every four to six hours.
 Weaning, as described below, should begin at three to four weeks of age.

 In an emergency, you can substitute pasteurized goat's milk from the grocery store for milk replacer.
 However, it is not nutritionally adequate for kittens and kitten milk replacer should be provided as soon as possible.